 Non-Councillor member appointments are ordinarily for a period of 2 years, with extension subject to agreement by the Partnership Board.
-During 2016/17 the Partnership agreed to extend the terms of appointment of Trudi Craggs and David Scotney for a further 2 years until 30 September 2018.
-The current terms of appointment of Mark Craske, Doug Fleming and Gavin Roser extend until 30 September 2017.
+During 2017/18 the Partnership agreed to extend the term of appointment of Mark Craske until 30 September 2019, and Gavin Roser until 30 September 2018.